Chinmayamission/CFF/docs/development/backend.md

 ```

 ## Starting server
 Make sure you are in the `lambda` directory.

 Then open a terminal and run `npm run mongo`.
+Keep this running.

-In another terminal, run `npm start`.
-You can now go to http://localhost:8001/ to run the API (note: the API requires `Authorization` headers to be set, so it probably won't work unless you call it from Javascript / CFF frontend).
+In another terminal, run `npm run import` to pre-populate the database with the fixtures.

+Then run `npm start`.

 To run tests, first make sure `npm run mongo` is running in another command prompt window.
 Then run:

 ```
 npm test
 ```

+## Updating fixtures

+If you want to update the default database import file, run `npm run fixtures` and commit the fixtures to source control.